foxworth42/casparcg-html-templates/src/Lower Thirds - Basic 2 with Logo/README.md

-# Lower Thirds - Basic 2
+# Lower Thirds - Basic 2 with Logo

-This template supports a basic Title/Subtitle lower third that animates sliding in/out from the left.
+This template supports a basic Title/Subtitle lower third with logo that animates sliding in/out from the left.

 Uses CSS3 animations from the [animate.css library](https://daneden.github.io/animate.css/) and a minimal amount of JS to handle play/stop/update hooks.